What is a Succession?

 If there is more than one "qualifying person" priority is as follows:

-Priority goes to the surviving spouse or co-habitee (of either sex), providing they have lived in the house for at least 6 months before the tenant’s death or joint tenant.
+Priority goes to the surviving spouse or co-habitee (of either sex), providing they have lived in the house for at least 12 months before the tenant’s death or joint tenant and written permission had been given by the Co-operative.

-If no-one qualifies at the first level, or a qualifying person does not want the tenancy, then priority goes to other members of the tenant’s family, providing the property was their only/principal home at the time of the tenant’s death.
+If no-one qualifies at the first level, or a qualifying person does not want the tenancy, then priority goes to other members of the tenant’s family, providing the property was their only/principal home for at least 12 months before the tenants death and written permission had been given by the Co-operative.

-If no-one qualifies at the first or second level, or a qualifying person does not want the tenancy, then priority goes to carers who lived with the tenant at the time of their death, and gave up secure accommodation to care for the tenant or a household member.
+If no-one qualifies at the first or second level, or a qualifying person does not want the tenancy, then priority goes to carers who lived with the tenant for at least 12 months before the time of their death and written permission had been given by the Co-operative.

 Easthall Park recognises bereavement is a difficult and traumatic time for friends and family.
 Accordingly, we have developed an information sheet to outline how we can assist in these matters and provide helpful practical information and advice.